 The Truth About Smoking And Acne

 Oddly enough, reducing circulation to the skin, while it’s not a good thing, does not necessarily make acne worse.
 Acne is not caused by a deficiency of nutrients of oxygen.
 Non-inflammatory acne such as blackheads and whiteheads is caused by an accumulation and hardening of sebum in the neck of pores.
 Inflammatory acne is caused by the skin’s misdirected attempts to kill acne bacteria with inflammation; the bacteria release decoy chemicals known as chemotaxins that cause the inflammation triggers to attack healthy skin cells instead.
 Arguably, since most of the worst aspects of acne are the result of the skin’s hyperactivity, depriving the skin of oxygen and nutrients might, ironically, reduce the severity of acne.

-Various studies have found that acne is more common among smokers than among non-smokers, especially among teens and young adults, but that hardly means that smoking causes acne.
+Various studies have found that acne is more common among smokers than among non-smokers, especially among teens and young adults, but that hardly means that smoking causes acne2.
 After all, 100% of smokers don’t get acne.
 There is a known relationship, however, between smoking and a form of acne known as acne inversa.